A General Framework for Joint Multi-State Models: Abstract

-We derive the full likelihood and develop scalable inference procedures based on stochastic gradient descent.
-Furthermore, we introduce a dynamic prediction framework, enabling individualized risk assessments along complex state-transition trajectories.
+We derive the complete likelihood, model selection criteria, and develop scalable inference procedures based on stochastic gradient ascent to enable high-dimensional and large-scale applications.
+In addition, we formulate a dynamic prediction framework that provides individualized state-transition probabilities and personalized risk assessments along complex event trajectories.

-To facilitate reproducibility and dissemination, we provide an open-source Python library \texttt{jmstate} implementing the proposed methodology, available on \href{https://pypi.org/project/jmstate/}{PyPI}.
-Simulation experiments and a biomedical case study demonstrate the flexibility and performance of the framework in representing complex longitudinal and multi-state event dynamics.
-The full Python notebooks used to reproduce the experiments as well as the source code of this paper are available on \href{https://gitlab.com/felixlaplante0/jmstate-paper/}{GitLab}.
+Through simulation and application to the PAQUID cohort, we demonstrate accurate parameter recovery and individualized prediction. }